Skip to content

 Remote Work Premium

-Remote workers typically save 5,000–12,000 per year in commuting, clothing, and lunch costs, effectively giving themselves a significant pay raise without any negotiation.
+A range some remote workers report saving is 5,000–12,000 per year in commuting, clothing, and lunch costs, which can effectively offset the equivalent of a pay raise without any negotiation.

 The Hidden Costs Most People Overlook